Fashion

 Tips for Wearing Shorts Over 40: Don't buy shorts that are too tight.WHBM utility shorts // Everlane cap-sleeve tee

-Of course, sizing up in shorts can create an issue with the leg opening (see #5.)
+Of course, sizing up in shorts can create an issue with the leg opening (see #5) or just look generally schlumpy.
 Like most matters of fashion, it’s all about finding that sweet spot.
+Fit and proportion always matter, but maybe never so much as they do with shorts.

 I always recommend trying several sizes, and if you’re unsure, wear them around the house for a few hours before taking off the tags.
-Be sure to sit down, bend over, and move around to make sure they will be comfortable to wear in all situations.
+Sit down, bend over, and move around to make sure they will be comfortable to wear in all situations.

 #4.
 DO buy quality shorts.

-As we get older, quality matters, and this is especially true when wearing shorts over 40.
+As we get older, quality matters more and more, and this is especially true when wearing shorts over 40.
 Keep it classy with good quality shorts in classic styles, and pair them with dressier tops when you want a more sophisticated look.

 Spanx Stretch Twill Shorts 4″ (6″ option) // LOFT muscle tee // sunnies // necklace // bracelet